shak/shak.github.io/blog/content/posts/em-encoding-shapes.md

 ---
-title: "JS Extreme Minification: Encoding Shapes - Part 1"
+title: "JS Extreme Minification: Encoding Shapes"
 date: 2019-09-05T20:53:45+01:00
 draft: false
 tags: ["Extreme Minification", "Development", "Code Calisthenics"]
 categories: ["Development"]
 ---

 One of the biggest challenges while doing my js1k challenge was rendering shapes.
-In part 1 of this series of posts I will discuss in detail the various possibilities and why I chose to go with binary char encoding.
+In this part of the series I will discuss in detail the various possibilities of drawing shapes and why I chose to go with binary char encoding.

 <!--more-->